October 18

 1. Coconut Flour

 This flour is very popular, and it’s actually the rival of the almond flour.
-This flour is ground up of the meat of the coconut after the meat has been pressed for coconut milk.
+This flour is ground up from the meat of the coconut after the meat has been pressed for coconut milk.

 According to one study, the coconut flour helped lower the total cholesterol and glucose levels.
 As a matter of fact, this flour is higher in fiber.
 This is in comparison to the almond flour.